harsh1960/Status-Saver-Pro/README.md

 Privacy Policy

-Status Saver Pro does not collect, store, or share any personally identifiable information.
+Status Saver does not collect, store, or share any personally identifiable information.

 Information We Collect